 The second mistake is selection of hardware.
 There are two roads to ruin here: the overhead track and the finger pull/latch mechanism.
 It goes without saying that a pocket door off of it’s track is a travesty that can be avoided.
 Don’t fall into a cost saving mindset here.
 Paying the $200+ for quality track hardware should not be a choice - it should be a mandate. https://johnsonhardware.com is the acceptable standard although there are a few European options if you want to get crazy.

 Similarly, I think that any hardware that must perform a function (not purely cosmetic) needs protection from cost cutting.
 Everyone will touch and operate these pocket door pulls and latches.
 They will judge the quality of the door, the installation, and thereby your entire house.
 For some reason, the most popular pocket door pull hardware is made out of real plated garbage.
-These unsatisfying products are just right for hollow core doors, but I digress.
-There are better alternatives but you need to invest much more than you would for a standard $50 cylinder lockset.
+These unsatisfying products are just right for hollow core doors, but that look is far below the quality level we are targeting.
+There are much better alternatives but you need to invest much more than you would for a standard $50 cylinder lockset.
 Try to spend $75 or more for the pull and latch kit and you will be on the correct path.
-Spend $200 if you want to love it.
+Budget $200 if you want to love it.

 If a pocket door adds class and style to your renovation, then an antique pocket door is Cary Grant.
 You can re-purpose almost any type of paneled, glass, or flush door for a pocket door location.
-The 2 features that can create a challenge for you are a heavy door and a door that is warped.
+The two risk that usually create challenges heavy doors and a warped door.
 Heavy doors are harder to work with (more expensive to install) and require you to purchase more expensive (heavier duty) hardware.
 Again, purchase hardware that is made for the next heavier weight.
 You don't need to source over-sized doors to get that historic character.
 This medium weight door was salvaged from a school.

 Pocket doors that are even slightly warped are madness to install and probably won’t ever operate properly.
 We once installed a beautiful set of custom made pocket doors in Rittenhouse Square, Philadelphia.
 Our cabinet maker fabricated them for us in the winter and they were installed immediately.
 A few months later it was early spring and wouldn't you know, we got a call from our client (Ouch!).
 For these reasons, architectural salvage door slabs (and newly fabricated doors) can be risky and need to be thoroughly sighted (inspected for straight and planar conditions) before purchase.